 Each modeled learner outputs a set of inferred verb classes, with each class containing one or more verbs, and each verb belonging to only one class.
 We want to assess how well these inferred verb classes match the true verb classes derived from observed child behavior.
 Because the output is similar to that of a clustering task (i.e., the modeled learner outputs clusters of verbs, which are the inferred verb classes), we consider evaluation metrics from the machine learning literature on clustering.
-For this study, we use the Rand Index (RI; Rand, 1971) because it's a common measure in the clustering literature and it has an intuitive absolute interpretation.
-Those readers age # classes # verbs verb behaviors 3yrs 15 60 unaccusative, ditransitive, non-finite to complement, passivizable, that complement 4yrs 23 76 unaccusative, ditransitive, non-finite to complement, passivizable, that complement, control object, control subject, psych object ex- periencer, psych subject experiencer, raising object, raising sub- ject 5yrs 25 84 unaccusative, ditransitive, non-finite to complement, passivizable, that complement, control object, control subject, psych object ex- periencer, psych subject experiencer, raising object, raising sub- ject, whether/if complement already familiar with this metric should feel free to skip the explanation below.
+For this study, we use the Rand Index (RI: Rand, 1971) because it's a common measure in the clustering literature and it has an intuitive absolute interpretation.